 Off Campus Collection: DMC and DPC library subscribes different online databases which can be accessed on campus as well as off campus remotely.
-Currently library subscribes to the following 8 databases:
+Currently library subscribes to the following 5 databases:

 - 1: UpToDate

 - 2: Access Pharmacy

 - 3: Lexi comp

 - 4: Medline Complete (2300+ Journals)

 - 5: AMBOSS Institutional Access

-- 6: EBSCO e-books clinical collection

-- 7: Clinicalkey Foundation Elsevier

-- 8: AccessMedicine

 - 1: UpToDate: A clinical point of care reference tool providing peer-reviewed topic reviews and recommendations for diagnosis and treatment.
 UpToDate is an e-resource designed to provide physicians the access to current clinical information.
 It addresses specific clinical issues in the form of topic reviews.
 Topic reviews include very specific clinical titles.
 Text includes embedded links to MEDLINE abstracts of referenced studies and other related topic reviews.
 Reviews may also include links to charts, X rays, photographs, movies, and drug information.
 UpToDate covers primarily internal medicine and its subspecialties.

 - 2: AccessPharmacy: Access Pharmacy from McGraw-Hill Medical is designed to meet the changing demands of pharmacy education and practice today.
 Updated regularly and optimized for viewing on any device, this comprehensive, contentrich online pharmacy resource allows users to explore leading pharmacy 177 references, search curriculum topics, and research drugs and supplements.
-AccessPharmacy gives students instant access to videos, Q&A, and leading pharmacy textbooks that establish an important foundation for learning and allows practicing pharmacists to get information instantly about drugs, herbs, and supplements and consult features and editorials concerning the vast array of current pharmacy publications.
+AccessPharmacy gives students instant access to videos, Q&A, and leading pharmacy textbooks

+that establish an important foundation for learning and allows practicing pharmacists to get information instantly about drugs, herbs, and supplements and consult features and editorials concerning the vast array of current pharmacy publications.
 Access to medical, clinical, and basic sciences texts, thousands of images and illustrations, interactive self-assessment, drug information, case files, patient education, diagnostic and point-of-care tools.
 This multi-media database includes several online textbooks, which can be searched or browsed by curricular topic or organ system.
 Drug monographs treat names, generics, classes, and patient information.
 Case studies, lab tests, calculators, videos, and effectiveness statements are also available.

 - 3: Lexicomp: Point-of-care drug information, including dosing, administration, warnings and precautions, as well as clinical content, such as clinical practice guidelines and IV compatibility information.
 A hospital-wide solution for pharmacists, physicians and nurses, Lexicomp provides clinicians access to two drug information resources within a single interface.
-Features include drug identification, drug dosing calculation, AHFS content, patient education materials, and more.

-- 4: MEDLINE Complete: Medline Complete is the leading full-text database of biomedical and health journals.
+Features include drug identification, drug dosing calculation, AHFS content, patient education materials, and more. - 4: MEDLINE Complete: Medline Complete is the leading full-text database of biomedical and health journals.
 It is the largest companion to the MEDLINE index, providing full text for thousands of top medical journals with cover-to-cover indexing.
 It is an essential research tool for doctors, nurses, health professionals and researchers.
-Medline complete contains more than 2500+ journals and these journals can be accessed through use name and password provided by the library to the DMCG Library patterns.
+Medline complete contains more than 2500+ journals and these journals can be accessed through use name and password provided by the library to the DMCG Library patterns. - 5- AMBOSS: AMBOSS is a medical learning platform that helps students around the world to study smarter and score higher in their exams.
+Designed and curated by over 60 international physicians, AMBOSS uses intelligent learning features to guide you through your studies and into your medical career